manuelcastroFau/simpleStock/README.md

 * - [X] User will be able to login.
 * - [X] User will have a profile.
 * - [X] User will have a list of stocks.
-* User will be able to see to stock info
+* - [X] User will be able to see to stock info
+* - [X] User will be able to navigate between different screens
 * User will be able to follow news of a specific stock.

-### 2. - Sprints
+## 2. - Sprints

+### Sprint 3 Issues Completed

+- [X] add the navigation bar at the bottom of the screen
+  @annaswaheed
+  @manuelcastroFau

+- [X] parse the data from the API for detail view stock page
+  @annaswaheed
+  @manuelcastroFau

+- [X] make sure the profile page is working
+  @annaswaheed
+  @manuelcastroFau

+- [X] Make sure the user stays logins after restarting the application
+  @manuelcastroFau

+- [X] create the detail view of stock page UI
+  @manuelcastroFau

+- [X] User Can modify his account
+  @Velo23

-## Sprint 2 Issues Completed
+### Sprint 2 Issues Completed
 - [X] Make Today Trending Stock screen dynamic
   @annaswaheed
   @manuelcastroFau

 - [X] investigate how the visualization of price data as graph
   @annaswaheed

 - [X] create a user profile in swift UI
   @Velo23

 - [X] Implement log sessions and logout for user
   @manuelcastroFau

 - [X] write the library for the Yahoo API to get the stock info
   @annaswaheed
   @manuelcastroFau

-## Sprint 1 Issues Completed
+### Sprint 1 Issues Completed

-- [X] Login Page UI.
+- [X] Login Page UI
   @manuelcastroFau

 - [X] User should be able to login
   @manuelcastroFau

 - [X] create the List of stocks UI
   @annaswaheed
   @manuelcastroFau

 - [X] Connect the application to the back4apps
   @manuelcastroFau

 **Optional Nice-to-have Stories**
 * User will be able to see historical prices(1day, 1 week, 1 month , 1 year) of a stock on a chart.